fabridamicelli/fabridamicelli/README.md

 ### Hi! 👋

-I'm Fabrizio, I did my 🎓 PhD in 🖥️ Computational Neuroscience 🧠 studying how brain networks come about and the cross-talk between biological and artificial neural networks.
-These are some of my interests these days:
+I'm Fabrizio, I did my 🎓 PhD 🖥️ in Computational Neuroscience 🧠 studying how brain networks come about and the cross-talk between biological and artificial neural networks.

 - [x] 🐍 Python
 - [x] 🤖 Machine learning